khalil-ghali/Generative-AI-based-Knowledge-retrieval/README.md

 ## Overview

-The **Generative AI Knowledge Retrieval** project is an innovative web application designed to use advanced Large Language Models (LLMs) for interacting with various types of text data.
+The **Generative AI Knowledge Retrieval** project is a web application designed to use advanced Large Language Models (LLMs) for interacting with various types of text data.
 Users can upload documents, extract information from YouTube videos, and query websites to obtain precise answers, enhancing their research and learning experiences.

 ## Project Structure